 Enzymatic debridement: This technique (using collagenase, papain, fibrinolysin, deoxyribonuclease, or streptokinase/streptodornase) can be used for patients with mild fibrotic or necrotic tissue within the ulcer.
 It can also be used for patients whose caretakers are not trained to do mechanical debridement or for patients unable to tolerate surgery.
 It is most effective after careful and judicious cross-hatching of the wound with a scalpel to improve penetration.

-Biosurgery: Medical maggot therapy is useful for selectively removing dead necrotic tissue.
+Biosurgery: Medical maggot therapy is useful for selectively removing dead necrotic tissue; maggots (fly larvae) eat only dead tissue.
 This method is most helpful in patients who have exposed bone, tendons, and joints in the wound where sharp debridement is contraindicated.

-Dressings should be used for stage I PUs that are subject to friction or incontinence and for all other PUs (see Table: Options for Pressure Ulcer Dressings).
+Dressings should be used for stage 1 pressure injuries that are subject to friction or incontinence and for all other pressure injuries (see Table: Options for Pressure Ulcer Dressings).

-In stage I PUs subject to increased friction, transparent films are sufficient.
-For PUs with minimal exudate, transparent films or hydrogels, which are cross-linked polymer dressings that come in sheets or gels, are used to protect the wound from infection and create a moist environment.
+In stage 1 pressure injuries subject to increased friction, transparent films are sufficient.
+For injuries with minimal exudate, transparent films or hydrogels, which are cross-linked polymer dressings that come in sheets or gels, are used to protect the wound from infection and create a moist environment.
 Transparent films or hydrogels should be changed every 3 to 7 days.

-Hydrocolloids, which combine gelatin, pectin, and carboxymethylcellulose in the form of wafers and powders, are indicated for PUs with light-to-moderate exudate and must be changed every 3 days.
+Hydrocolloids, which combine gelatin, pectin, and carboxymethylcellulose in the form of wafers and powders, are indicated for pressure ulcers with light-to-moderate exudate and must be changed every 3 days.

 Alginates (polysaccharide seaweed derivatives containing alginic acid), which come as pads, ropes, and ribbons, are indicated for absorbing extensive exudate and for controlling bleeding after surgical debridement.
 Alginates can be placed for up to 7 days but must be changed earlier if they become saturated.